Tropical cyclone

-The primary energy source for these storms is warm ocean waters.
-These storms are therefore typically strongest when over or near water, and they weaken quite rapidly over land.
-This causes coastal regions to be particularly vulnerable to tropical cyclones, compared to inland regions.
-Coastal damage may be caused by strong winds and rain, high waves (due to winds), storm surges (due to wind and severe pressure changes), and the potential of spawning tornadoes.
-Tropical cyclones draw in air from a large area and concentrate the water content of that air (from atmospheric moisture and moisture evaporated from water) into precipitation over a much smaller area.
+Heat energy from the ocean acts as the accelerator for tropical cyclones.
+This causes inland regions to suffer far less damage from cyclones than coastal regions, although the impacts of flooding are felt across the board.
+Coastal damage may be caused by strong winds and rain, high waves, storm surges, and tornadoes.
+Climate change affects tropical cyclones in several ways.
+Scientists have found that climate change can exacerbate the impact of tropical cyclones by increasing their duration, occurrence, and intensity due to the warming of ocean waters and intensification of the water cycle.
+Tropical cyclones draw in air from a large area and concentrate the water content of that air into precipitation over a much smaller area.
 This replenishing of moisture-bearing air after rain may cause multi-hour or multi-day extremely heavy rain up to 40 km from the coastline, far beyond the amount of water that the local atmosphere holds at any one time.
 This in turn can lead to river flooding, overland flooding, and a general overwhelming of local water control structures across a large area.
-Although their effects on human populations can be devastating, tropical cyclones may play a role in relieving drought conditions, though this claim is disputed.
-They also carry heat and energy away from the tropics and transport it towards temperate latitudes, which plays an important role in regulating global climate.

-Background
+Definition and terminology

 A tropical cyclone is the generic term for a warm-cored, non-frontal synoptic-scale low-pressure system over tropical or subtropical waters around the world.
 The systems generally have a well-defined center which is surrounded by deep atmospheric convection and a closed wind circulation at the surface.

-Historically, tropical cyclones have occurred around the world for thousands of years, with one of the earliest tropical cyclones on record estimated to have occurred in Western Australia in around 4000 BC.
-However, before satellite imagery became available during the 20th century, there was no way to detect a tropical cyclone unless it impacted land or a ship encountered it by chance.
+A tropical cyclone is generally deemed to have formed once mean surface winds in excess of 35 kn are observed.
+It is assumed at this stage that a tropical cyclone has become self-sustaining and can continue to intensify without any help from its environment.